Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Results

-As we will see later on, it is important to remark that any time that optimization does not find the GS, it finishes in one of the excited states.
+As we will see later on, it is important to remark that any time that optimization does not find the GS, it finishes in one of the excited states of the system.
 This allows us to interpret it as a robust local minima problem.
-However, as one increases the system size, introduces noise, or increases the system entanglement, other issues, such as barren plateaus, are predicted to appear \cite{Arrasmith2021effectofbarren}.
+However, as one increases the system size, introduces noise, or increases the system entanglement, other issues, such as barren plateaus, are predicted to appear \cite{Arrasmith2021effectofbarren}, and one can deal with a variational state whose associated energy could not identify with an eigenvalue of the Hamiltonian.